nervosnetwork/rfcs/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md

 - `header` block header
 - `transactions` transaction list

 [^1]: Compact Block is a technique for compressing and transferring complete blocks.
 It is based on the fact that when a new block is propagated, the transactions should already be in the pool of other nodes.
 Under this circumstances, Compact Block only contains the list of transaction txid list and complete transactions which are predicated unknown to the peers.
 The receiver can recover the complete block using the transaction pool.
-Please refer to Compact Block RFC (TODO: link to RFC) and related Bitcoin [BIP](https://github.com/bitcoin/bips/blob/master/bip-0152.mediawiki) for details.
+Please refer to [Block and Compact Block Structure](../0020-ckb-consensus-protocol/0020-ckb-consensus-protocol.md#block-and-compact-block-structure) and related Bitcoin [BIP](https://github.com/bitcoin/bips/blob/master/bip-0152.mediawiki) for details.